almariah/docker_kubernestes/README.md

 ### Mount (mnt):
 * Mount namespaces provide isolation of the list of mount points seen by the processes in each namespace instance.
 * the processes in each of the mount namespace instances will see distinct single-directory hierarchies.
-* /proc/<PID>/mountinfo provide info about mnt namespace
+* /proc/PID/mountinfo provide info about mnt namespace
+* Used in Docker by default

 ### Process ID (PID):
 * Provides processes with an independent set of process IDs (PIDs) from other namespaces.
 * The first process created in a PID namespace is assigned the process id number 1 and receives most of the same special treatment as the normal init process.
 * termination of this PID 1 process will immediately terminate all processes in its PID namespace and any descendants.
 * initial PID namespace is able to see all processes, although with different PIDs than other namespaces will see processes with.
+* Used in Docker by default

 ### Network (net):
 * Network namespaces virtualize the network stack.
 * On creation it contains only a loopback interface.
 * Each network interface (physical or virtual) is present in exactly 1 namespace and can be moved between namespaces.
 * Each namespace will have a private set of IP addresses, its own routing table, socket listing, connection tracking table, firewall, and other network-related resources.
+* Used in Docker by default

 ### Interprocess Communication (ipc):